 This bit selects which of the two programmable gamma curves is to be used.
 When setting MR87 to 0, the gamma correction curve selected is Curve A. Otherwise, Curve B is selected.
 Each curve will have to be programmed by the user.
-For further information on Gamma Correction controls see Gamma Correction Registers section.
+For further information on Gamma Correction controls see DNR Bit Description and Gamma Correction sections.

-MODE REGISTER 9
+MODE REGISTER 9 MR9 (MR97-MR90)

-MR9 (MR97-MR90)

 Mode Register 9 is an 8-bit-wide register.
-Figure 66 shows the various operations under the control of Mode Register 9.
+Figure 65 shows the various operations under the control of Mode Register 9.